UMP 75x25 [M10x3] GW F200 GOLD DUAL Lina / N42 - search holder

 - They rust in a humid environment.
 For outdoor use, we recommend using waterproof magnets, such as those made of rubber or plastic,

-Neodymium magnets produce strong magnetic fields that can destroy magnetic media such as floppy disks, video tapes, HDDs, credit cards, magnetic ID cards, cassette tapes, etc. devices.
-They can also damage videos, televisions, CRT computer monitors.
+Neodymium magnets generate intense magnetic fields that can damage magnetic media such as floppy disks, video tapes, HDDs, credit cards, magnetic ID cards, cassette tapes, or other devices.
+They can also damage devices like video players, televisions, CRT computer monitors.
 Do not forget to keep neodymium magnets at a safe distance from these electronic devices.

 Dust and powder from neodymium magnets are flammable.